DeFiCh/defichain.com/content/airdrop.en.md

             label: Message
             copy_button:
               label: Copy to clipboard
         subhead2: Your Bitcoin client will generate a _Signature_ after you sign the message.
 You will need this signature for the next step.
 Need help with signing?
-Here's <a href="https://julianhosp.com/how-to-sign-a-bitcoin-message-with-ledger-or-trezor-step-by-step-guide/" target="_blank">a guide for Trezor/Ledger wallets</a>.
+Here's a <a href="https://julianhosp.com/how-to-sign-a-bitcoin-message-with-ledger-or-trezor-step-by-step-guide/" target="_blank">video guide for Trezor/Ledger wallets</a>.
+You can also reach out the the <a href="https://t.me/defiblockchain" target="_blank">DeFiChain Telegram community</a> for help<strong>*</strong>.
+        disclaimer: <strong>*</strong> Please seek support only from the <a href="https://t.me/defiblockchain" target="_blank">DeFiChain Telegram community</a>.
+Cake support will not be able to assist with signing-related issues.
         next_button:
           label: I've done these steps
       step4: